Do you need a shortwave radio license?

 Everyone knows about the AM and FM radio stations that they listen to with their car stereo or portable audio system.

-However, it seems as though an in-depth understanding of shortwave radio only belongs to a handful of people worldwide.
+However, it seems as though a detailed understanding of shortwave radio only belongs to a few people worldwide.

-A shortwave radio receiver is unlike any otherkind of radio equipment.
-These devices are specially crafted to receive radio information from countries and places all around the globe.
+A shortwave radio receiver is a specific type of radio equipment.
+These radios are specially designed to receive radio information from countries and places all around the globe.

 Unlike traditional radio waves, the waves from a shortwave receiver can travel vast distances.

-People who learn how to use the shortwave network are often called radio amateurs, or radio hams.
-These people not only know how to find broadcasts on shortwave, but they can also communicate with communities all around the world.
+People who are licenced to use the shortwave network, other than those who operate those much loved music and news stations, are often called radio amateurs, or radio hams in the USA.
+These people are trained and licenced to communicate with other hams all around the world.

-So, how do the radio authorities stop the shortwave radio broadcasts from being over-run with other broadcasters?
-If you want to operate an amateur radio, you need a license.
+So, how do the radio authorities, the FCC in the USA and OFCOM in the UK, stop shortwave radio broadcasts from being over-run by other transmissions?
+If you want to operate an amateur radio, you must have a license or you risk being fined and losing all your radio kit.

 Is shortwave radio the same as ham radio?